-Initially the news was rumored and the grade unconfirmed apart from other’s comments.
-Alex then announced the send in an instagram post and suggested the 9c grade, saying: –
+Initially, the news was rumored and the grade was unconfirmed apart from others’ comments.
+Alex then announced the send in an Instagram post and suggested the 9c grade, saying: –

 “Yesterday evening, on my last day of the trip, it definitely wasn’t looking good after messing up the first (and only) try I wanted to do that day.
 I fell relatively low on the route though, so I decided to give it an infamous ‘one last go‘… …despite being completely pumped out of my mind, I was able to pull off the sequence of the last four moves… …After clipping the anchor it seemed like all of the days of work I have put into the route were passing in front of my eyes.

 He celebrated the achievement with a round of pizzas for the campsite from the local Pizza van – as you do.
 Adam Ondra commented, “congrats man and most of all – I am glad you suggest 9c!”.

-“Bibliographie” was a multi year project for Alex at the world famous Céüse area in France.
-The name a nod to “Biographie” just a few metres to the left, which was the first 9a+ / 5.15a in the world and first climbed by Chris Sharma.
+“Bibliographie” was a multi-year project for Alex at the world-famous Céüse area in France.
+The name is a nod to “Biographie” just a few meters to the left, which was the first 9a+ / 5.15a in the world and first climbed by Chris Sharma.
 Alex famously sent “Biographie” on his third full try back in 2014, and in July this year sent another Céüse line called “Pornographie” 9a / 5.14d in four attempts.

 The route is a 35m overhang that looks similar in style to other routes on the same rock.
 Ethan Pringle bolted the route in 2009 and it looks like sustained hard overhung crimps and big moves.

 There is also a short amount of older footage of him trying it when it was a project a few years back.
 It was featured in the documentary Rotpunkt (Red point) about Alex and the evolution of sport climbing – watch below.